What Will Happen In The Future?

 Change Is Good, Bad, and Always Happening

 My father-in-law, Richard Healy, likes to remind our family that, “Change is always good for somebody, always bad for somebody, and change always happens.”
+One thing for sure, the roofing industry will change, has changed, and is changing.

 Change is always good for somebody, always bad for somebody, and change always happens.